 The tumor is still confined to the prostate gland at stage 2 of prostate cancer and does not go beyond it.
 But the risk that the neoplasm will spread is much higher.
 Often, patients ask whether it is possible to cure prostate cancer of stage 2.
 Yes, prostate cancer is curable at stage 2.
 The preferred method is removal of the prostate gland.
 Treatment of prostate cancer with da Vinci prostatectomy poses minimal health risks and provides curative therapy.

 Nonetheless, prostatectomy is not always the way to treat a patient.
 Both doctor and a patient decide how to treat stage 2 prostate cancer.
-In old age surgery can be more dangerous than a tumor in the presence of severe somatic diseases.
+At old age surgery can be more dangerous than a tumor in the presence of severe somatic diseases.
 Therefore, a strategy of passive observation is often applied at stage 2.
 However, if the patient's expected life expectancy is high, preference is given to surgical treatment and radiation therapy.

 A list of treatment options that are applied in stage 2: